-3. Set INFORMIXSERVER to specify the default database server to which IBM Informix DB-Access or an SQL API client makes an explicit or implicit connection.

-- 4. Set the ONCONFIG variable to the name of a valid onconfig file.
+- 3. Set the INFORMIXSERVER environment parameter to specify the default database server to which IBM Informix DB-Access or an SQL API client makes an explicit or implicit connection. - 4.
+Set the ONCONFIG environment variable to the name of a valid onconfig file.
 See "Setting configuration parameters" on page 4-3 to create or modify your onconfig file. - 5.
-If using a locale or language other than the default, set the following: - a.
-Set CLIENT LOCALE to specify a nondefault locale. - b.
-Set DBLANG to specify the subdirectory of \$INFORMIXDIR that contains the customized language-specific message files that IBM Informix products use. - c.
-Set DB_LOCALE. - d.
-Set SERVER LOCALE. - e.
-Set GL USEGLU if you use UTF-8 character encoding. - 6.
-Set INFORMIXSQLHOSTS to specify the file that contains the sqlhosts information.
+If you want to use a locale or language other than the default locale of US English, set the following environment variables:

+- a.
+Set the CLIENT LOCALE environment parameter to specify a nondefault locale. - b.
+Set the DBLANG environment parameter to specify the subdirectory of \$INFORMIXDIR that contains the customized language-specific message files that IBM Informix products use. - c.
+Set the DB LOCALE environment parameter. - d.
+Set the SERVER LOCALE environment parameter. - e.
+Set the GL USEGLU environment parameter if you plan to use UTF-8 character encoding.
+You must set the GL_USEGLU environment parameter before you create a database in which you plan to store UTF-8 character data. - 6.
+Set the INFORMIXSQLHOSTS environment parameter to specify the file that contains the sqlhosts information.
 (The default location of this file is \$INFORMIXDIR/etc/sqlhosts.) - 7.
-Set INFORMIXTERM to specify whether IBM Informix DB-Access uses the information in the termcap file or the terminfo directory.
+Set the INFORMIXTERM environment parameter to specify whether IBM Informix DB-Access uses the information in the termcap file or the terminfo directory.
 On character-based systems, the termcap file and terminfo directory determine terminal-dependent keyboard and screen capabilities, such as the operation of function keys, color and intensity attributes in screen displays, and the definition of window borders and graphic characters. - 8.
 If your applications are compiled with the Client SDK, set the platform-specific library path environment variable to \$INFORMIXDIR/lib and to the product library subdirectory.
 Following are the names of the platform-specific library path environment variable: